Flederossi/chip-x/README.md

 # chip-x
 A tiny fantasy console written in C using SDL2.

-*It uses a minimal hex based language which let's you create small graphical applications and games in a resolution of 64x64 with a color pallete containing 3 different colors: red, green and blue.*
+*It features a minimal hex based language which let's you create small graphical applications and games in a resolution of 64x64 with a color pallete containing 3 different colors: red, green and blue.*
 It also includes a small keyboard engine to receive user input.

 ![Alt Text](https://github.com/Flederossi/chip-x/blob/main/img/logo.png)